ClintH/kattegat/INSTALL.md

 $ yo
 ````

 And Yeoman will show a little menu.
 Use your cursor keys to move down to "Update your generators" and press ENTER.
 Yeoman should take care of the rest.
+If you don't see "Kattegat" listed when you run `yo`, you'll need to install it as per Step 3 above.

 If you get an error about `EM FILE, too many open files`, try running:
 ````